 - HOW TO CONTACT US: Where and how you can reach us if you wish to exercise your rights or if you have a question

 Who is SANOFI and what is our role?

 SANOFI is made up of different legal entities and in the UK SANOFI conducts its business through Aventis Pharma Limited and Genzyme Limited.
 When we mention “SANOFI”, we are referring to the relevant company in the SANOFI group responsible for processing your data.

 Each Privacy Notice will set out which SANOFI entity will be the controller and determines for what reasons (i.e. the purposes) your personal data is processed as well as the resources (i.e. the means) allocated to such processing.
-Aventis Pharma Limited and Genzyme Limited are the controllers and responsible for www.sanofi.co.uk and any other SANOFI website that links to this Policy.
+Unless specified otherwise, Aventis Pharma Limited is the controller and responsible for www.sanofi.co.uk and any other SANOFI website that links to this Policy.